palmuuuu/cs338/eve.md

 ### Task: Compute the Shared Secret (K)

 In the Diffie-Hellman key exchange, both Alice and Bob each choose a secret number that they do not share with one another.
-They use these secret numbers along with the public values \( g \) and \( p \) to compute and exchange numbers.
+They use these secret numbers along with the public values $g$ and $p$ to compute and exchange numbers.
 In this case, Alice secret number is 53, and Bob secreat number is 82.

-Let Alice's secret number be \( x \), and Bob's secret number be \( y \).
+Let Alice's secret number be $x$, and Bob's secret number be $y$.
 The numbers exchanged between Alice and Bob are computed as follows:

 #### Alice sent to Bob: